noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

-Your performance penalty for using a `for` loop instead a vector will be small if the number of iterations is relatively small, and the computational time of the functions called *inside* your for loop is high, so that actually calling them is a small fraction of your computational time.
+Your performance penalty for using a `for` loop instead a vector will be small if the number of iterations is relatively small, and the computational time of the functions called *inside* your for loop is high, so that actually looping and function calls make up a small fraction of your computational time.
 In these cases, it may make sense to use a `for` loop, especially if they are more intuitive or easier to read *for you*.

 Some resources on vectorization
 -------------------------------